Summer Scholars Program

 - A recent copy of your parent(s) or guardian(s) 2017 W2(s) or other proof of income.
 Before submitting, black-out all social security numbers;

-- Recommendation Form or letter of recommendation from a teacher or school counselor.
+- A Letter of Recommendation from a teacher or school counselor.
 Allow your recommender at least two weeks to complete a letter of support.
 Students applying for support for a creative program (e.g., dance) may ask a private instructor to write the letter on their behalf.

 Summer Scholars Support will be awarded based on academic ability (and artistic ability, if applicable), as well as financial need.
 Priority will be given to those who have not had any comparable experience.